 The overall appeal of the build is its uniqueness.
 Therefore, items like Havel’s Gauntlets should be good enough to get you started.
-As for the other pieces of armor, feel free to explore the Solver Knight and Wolf Knight sets to mix and match.
+As for the other armor pieces, feel free to explore the Solver Knight and Wolf Knight sets to mix and match.

-That being said, the Sun Princess Ring will gradually restore your HP in and out of the battle.
-While a 2 per second rate might seem slow at first, it can be extremely effective for restoring HP out of a battle.
+The Sun Princess Ring will gradually restore your HP in and out of the battle.
+While a 2 per-second rate might seem slow initially, it can be extremely effective for restoring HP out of a battle.

-Similar to the previous build, the Prisoner’s Chain has immense value here as well.
-The bonus levels in Vigor, Endurance, and Vitality make a significant difference in the way you approach a fight.
+Similar to the previous build, the Prisoner’s Chain also has immense value here.
+The bonus levels in Vigor, Endurance, and Vitality significantly affect how you approach a fight.

-Furthermore, the ability to recover HP by landing your attacks is priceless in Dark Souls 3 and that’s what makes the Pontiff’s Left Eye such a good addition to this build.
-You are rewarded for your stacking attacks in the form of HP, which makes manipulating the said stat rather easy.
+Furthermore, the ability to recover HP by landing your attacks is priceless in Dark Souls 3, which makes the Pontiff’s Left Eye such a good addition to this build.
+You are rewarded for your stacking attacks in the form of HP, which makes manipulating the said stat easier.

-You won’t be needing any specific spells for this build since the main premise is to simply punch your way through any adversity.
+You won’t need specific spells for this build since the main premise is simply to punch your way through adversity.
 However, feeling like you’re missing a leg is not recommended since concentrating in the battle is your first and foremost priority.

-That being said, you can equip certain low-level miracles along with the Sacred Chime of Fillianore for a better spell experience.
+You can equip certain low-level miracles along with the Sacred Chime of Fillianore for a better spell experience.
 However, the decision ultimately lands on your shoulder.
-You won’t be getting that many avenues of switching your damage type since you will be fighting at close quarters the entire time.
+You won’t be getting many avenues of switching your damage type since you will be fighting at close quarters the entire time.

 However, if you want to mix and match certain spells, then the following options might work rather well for you:

-- Atonement: This spell is used to attract attention from your foes in the vicinity.
+- Atonement: This spell attracts attention from your foes in the vicinity.
 It can be extremely effective in clearing low-level areas without much effort.
-Furthermore, it can also be used to gather a large number of enemies in a confined space for successive AOE attacks.
+Furthermore, it can also be used to gather many enemies in a confined space for successive AOE attacks.

-- Lightning Arrow: The only missing factor of a melee build in the range.
+- Lightning Arrow: The range’s only missing factor of a melee build.
 Therefore, this spell can be used to snipe enemies from afar, thereby decreasing the ranged disadvantage by a significant amount.

 The Best Overall Options for Deprived Builds

 It is tough to go wrong on Deprived when you have such a wide pool of options.
-The main strength of the class lies in its ability to morph into any build possible.
+The class’s main strength lies in its ability to morph into any build possible.
 However, such builds will have wasted stats since all classes have the same number of base stat points.

 The Deprived is just configured to have those points distributed in every direction.
-While the efficiency gap might feel exceptional in the early stages, it will eventually start to balance out.
+While the efficiency gap might feel exceptional in the early stages, it will eventually balance out.
 Therefore, don’t hesitate to formulate builds having multiple main stats as their driving force.
-Furthermore, the even early stat distribution serves as a good roundup for many builds including the ones mentioned above.
+Furthermore, the even early stat distribution serves as a good roundup for many builds, including the ones mentioned above.

-Furthermore, there are some great prebuilds available on the website to help you skip the hassle of building your character by yourself from scratch.
+Furthermore, some great prebuilds are available on the website to help you skip the hassle of building your character by yourself from scratch.

 However, doing so often saps away the appeal of the game.
-But once again, certain players prefer to make the game as hard as possible while others simply try to spend the least effort possible.
-Therefore, going either route is perfectly fine as long as you’re satisfied with it.
+But once again, certain players prefer to make the game as hard as possible while others try to spend the least effort possible.
+Therefore, going either route is perfectly fine if you’re satisfied.

-All in all, the Deprived is a rather advanced starting class since it gives a bit too many options to the player which can blur the line between good and bad.
+Overall, the Deprived is a rather advanced starting class since it gives the player a bit too many options, which can blur the line between good and evil.
 Therefore, we recommend you pick Deprived if you’re fairly confident with your approach to the game.

 That being said, it is possible to get better, so don’t hesitate to first time if you want.
 Nonetheless, this guide should’ve covered the fundamental basics.
-You can use it as a blueprint to formulate the base of your character and expand from there onwards.
+You can use it as a blueprint to formulate your character’s base and expand from there onwards.